MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <big><b> C </b></big>

 **Compute Context**
 <div style="margin:15px; margin-bottom:25px;">A feature in [RevoScaleR](scaler/scaler.md) that lets you define an environment, either local or remote, and then transfer R computations to that environment, typically to get better performance or to minimize data transfer.
 Local is the default.
-Remote compute context is available for these platforms: SQL Server, HDInsight, Teradata, Hadoop MR and Spark, and Microsoft R Server (Linux and Windows). <a href="scaler-distributed-computing">Learn more…</a></div>
+Remote compute context is available for these platforms: SQL Server, HDInsight, Teradata, Hadoop MR and Spark, and Microsoft R Server (Linux and Windows). <a href="scaler-distributed-computing.md">Learn more…</a></div>